robcarver17/pysystemtrade/docs/introduction.md

-By default this has loaded the same data and read the config from the same yaml file.
+By default this has loaded the same data and read the config from the same YAML file.
 However we can also do this manually, allowing us to use new `data` and a modified `config` with a pre-baked system.

 ```python
 from sysdata.config.configdata import Config